Why POSI? Background and motivation

 Do the POSI principles only apply to membership organisations?

 No. The principles mostly use the word “member” in the sense of “member of the community.”
-Although the principles were inspired by the experiences two membership organisations and the examples mentioned (particularly around sustainability) reflect that, the principles make the point that it is important that we explore other models as well.
+Although the principles were inspired by the experiences of membership organisations and the examples mentioned (particularly around sustainability) reflect that, the principles make the point that it is important that we explore other models as well.
 The overall goals are to ensure that the organisation is responsive to members of the community and that it is not entirely dependent on inherently brittle short-term funding cycles.
 So, for example, one might explore how to normalise the use of long-term grants or partial endowments as the basis for funding.

 How do you pronounce “POSI?”